 Join a mystical Ganga Aarti walk in Rishikesh, exploring sacred rituals, ashrams, and temples.
 Experience spiritual serenity by the holy Ganges.

-- Parmarth Niketan Ashram - Parmarth Niketan is a genuine spiritual sanctuary, nestled on the sacred banks of the Ganges River amidst the verdant Himalayas.
-As the largest ashram in Rishikesh, it offers a pristine, holy environment and expansive, beautiful gardens to the thousands of pilgrims who visit from around the globe.
-Located in Swargashram, it sits right on the banks of the revered Ganges River.
+- Parmarth Niketan Ashram - Parmarth Niketan is a genuine spiritual sanctuary, nestled on the sacred banks of the Ganges in the verdant Himalayas.
+As the largest ashram in Rishikesh, it offers a pristine, sacred environment and lush gardens to thousands of pilgrims from around the globe.
+Located in Swargashram, it sits right on the banks of the holy Ganges River.

 Parmarth Niketan welcomes everyone, without discrimination based on race, gender, nationality, religion, caste, or creed.